markwilliams970/apigee-debug-sessions/README.md

 If traces are collected during the session, the script will output a debug session file in a format that can be imported into the Edge UI for visual review and inspection.

+This can be a convenient way to facilitate a bit more extensive session tracing than the Edge UI permits, as the Edge UI will only allow collection of a maximum of 20 traces at a time.

 # Pre-requisites
 * Python ~= v2.7.10
 * Python [requests](http://docs.python-requests.org/en/master/) ~= 2.11.1